microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraAttributeSet.md

 This example update an attribute set using MaxAttributesPerSet.

-- `-Id` parameter specifies the name of the attribute set.
+- `-AttributeSetId` parameter specifies the name of the attribute set.
 You can `Get-EntraAttributeSet` to get more details.
 - `-MaxAttributesPerSet` parameter specifies the maximum number of custom security attributes.

 ## Parameters